The 10 Sports Cards That Changed the Hobby Forever

 The Pujols Bowman Chrome Autographed rookie card marked a turning point as it was among the first significant chase cards that required redemption.

-Limited to only 500 copies, the actual number in circulation is believed to be much lower, as many collectors did not redeem the cards.
+Limited to only 500 copies, the actual circulation number is believed to be much lower, as many collectors did not redeem the cards.

 Moreover, it heralded the inaugural year of Bowman Chrome Autos in baseball – a tradition that, over two decades later, remains the gold standard for baseball card collectors.